 In January we had lots of fun discussing and exploring the different kinds of weather.
-We actually had a “WINTER” this year, days that were really cold, days that were rainy, and other days that were sunny.
-We read books about arctic animals, snow, and rain.
-The children played with ice and animals that live in the Antarctic.
-The kids had a great time building snowman with different size boxes and dressing them up with scarves and hats.
-Using their imaginations, the kids requested additional features to be added such as a face, buttons and arms.
+We had “WINTER” this year, days that were really cold, days that were rainy and other days that were sunny.
+We read books about arctic animals, snow and rain.
+The children played with ice and animals that live in Antarctica, built some snowmen with different size boxes, dressed it up with scarves, hats and with their imagination they requested features to be added such as a face, buttons and arms.
 We really got to enjoy our outside play making mud piles and making lots of different molded shapes with the wet sand.
 As we engage in outside play, the children enjoyed a fun and messy experience with cornstarch as they discovered texture, cause and effect, and measuring.
 With all these experiences the children were exposed to social-emotional, cognitive, math and language skills.

 Welcome back to a new year filled with love, happiness and many blessings.
 We hope that you spent the holidays at home or out and about creating beautiful family memories and traditions.
 On our first day back to school your children shared their holiday adventures; we were excited to hear stories from all the children.
 Some of their stories were: “I went to church,” “I went on an airplane to the snow,” “The snow was cold,” “I played with Sydney,” “I open my presents,””I have a new jacket,” and the stories went on and on.
 All the children came back in great spirits and with lots of stories to share, we were amazed by how much their language expanded and how comfortable and open they were with their stories.